smarttdm/ebaas.github.io/_posts/2017-5-4-MetadataDrivenUserInterface.markdown

 ### The DataGrid

 The data grid is one of the most commonly used UI in business applications.
 A data grid presents a set of data records in a two-dimension table, allows users to filter, add, update and delete records (CRUD operations) and more.
-In a typical business application, there are dozens or even hundreds of business entities, such as Customers, Products, Orders, Suppliers, employee, etc. Almost every entity requires a development of a data grid UI along with the business logic.
+In a typical business application, there are dozens or even hundreds of business entities, such as Customers, Products, Orders, Suppliers, Employee, etc. Almost every entity requires a development of a data grid UI along with the business logic.
 Therefore, it takes a huge amount effort in developing the data grids for these entities.

 To decrease the effort needed to develop the data grids, Ebaas provide a metadata-driven data grid (Ebaas DataGrid) that provides a flexible and no-code alternative for implementing data grids.

 Ebaas DataGrid is a UI component implemented using JavaScript, HTML5, and Angular.
 It can be bound to a business entity in a data model and provides the GRUD commands, attachments and access control logic automatically.
-It can be extended to have customized commands beyond the CRUD operations and full-text search (See Fig. 1).
+It can be extended to have custom commands beyond the CRUD operations and full-text search (See Fig. 1).

 <img src="{{'/assets/img/2017-5-4-Fig1.png' | prepend: site.baseurl }}" alt="">
 Fig.1: The DataGrid